kumina/awssyncer/README.md

 This utility obtains its configuration through environment variables:

 - `LOCAL_PATH`: The local directory that should be synchronised.
 This path needs to be absolute and must end with a trailing slash.
+When running this utility using Docker, it is always set to `/srv/data/`.
 - `S3_BUCKET`: The name of the AWS S3 bucket to which data should be synchronised.
 - `FILTER_REGEX`: Regular expression of files/directories whose activity